 Welcome to our class page.
 Please check regularly to find out all about our exciting learning.

-PE is normally taught on Mondays and Thursdays.
+PE is normally taught on Tuesdays and Wednesdays.

 Below you will find lots of photographs about the learning in our class.